 Pears provide a variety of the nutrients necessary to lead a healthy lifestyle.
 Pears are an excellent source of fiber, with each medium-sized fruit providing about 21% of the Daily Value.
-Recent research supported by Pear Bureau Northwest indicates that fresh pear consumers had a better nutrition profile when compared with consumers who didn’t eat fresh pears.
+Research supported by Pear Bureau Northwest indicates that fresh pear consumers had a better nutrition profile when compared with consumers who didn’t eat fresh pears.
 For example, pear consumers ate more dietary fiber, vitamin C, copper, magnesium, and potassium.
 Fresh pear consumers also had lower intakes of added sugars, total fat, monounsaturated fat, and saturated fat (1).
 Fiber is an important preventive agent against many chronic diseases, and it plays a beneficial role in glucose metabolism and diabetes management (2).

 For more information on how including pears in an overall healthy diet can help you live a healthier life, read below: